Embeddings for $\mathbb{A}$-weakly differentiable functions on domains: The Sobolev--type Embedding on Domains

-In this section we complete the proof of Theorem \ref{thm:tools} with the following generalization: \begin{theorem} Let $\A$ as in \eqref{eq:A} have FDN, $1\leq p \leq\infty$, $\Omega\subset\R^n$ be a star--shaped domain with respect to a ball.
-Then there exists a bounded, linear extension operator $E_\Omega\colon\sobo^{\A,p}(\Omega)\rightarrow\Vsob^{\A,p}(\R^n)$. \end{theorem} To prove this result we use \textsc{Jones}' method of extension developed in the celebrated paper \cite{Jones}.
+In this section we complete the proof of Theorem~\ref{thm:tools} with the following generalization: \begin{theorem} Let $\A$ as in \eqref{eq:A} have FDN, $1\leq p <\infty$, $\Omega\subset\R^n$ be a bounded Lipschitz domain.
+Then there exists a bounded, linear extension operator

+\end{theorem} To prove this result we use \textsc{Jones}' method of extension developed in the celebrated paper \cite{Jones}.
+We stress that the need to use this technically involved method arose due to unboundedness of singular integrals on $\lebe^1$ (cp.
+Lemma~\ref{lem:extp>1} for $p>1$) and not out of our desire to deal with very rough domains, which are not explicitly covered here.
 Recall that \textsc{Jones}'s original idea was to decompose a small neighbourhood of $\partial\Omega$ into small cubes and assign suitable polynomials of degree at most $k-1$ to each cube.
-Inspired by \cite[Sec.~4.1-2]{BDG}, we assign polynomials in $\ker\A$ on such cubes, as explained below.
+Inspired by \cite[Sec.~4.1-2]{BDG}, we assign elements of $\ker\A$ on such cubes, as explained below.
+We stress that the fact that $\ker \A$ consists of a finite dimensional space of polynomials is essential for the construction to work.
 With this crucial modification, the streamlined proof that we include below mostly follows the same lines as in \cite[Sec.~2-3]{Jones}, where all the details we omit can be found.
-What deserves some special attention is a Poincar\'e--type inequality, which is interesting in its own right.
-We present it below and mention that it is a generalization of the results in \cite[Sec.~3]{BDG}.
-We extend the notation presented in Theorem \ref{thm:Ka} by $\pi_\Omega u:=\Pi \mathcal{P} u$, where $\Pi$ denotes the $\lebe^2$--orthogonal projection of $\R_d[x]^V$ onto $\ker\A$. \begin{proposition}[Poincar\'e--type inequality] Let $\A$ as in \eqref{eq:A} have FDN, $1\leq p\leq\infty$, $0\leq l<k$, and $\Omega\subset\R^n$ be a star--shaped domain with respect to a ball.
+What deserves some special attention is a Poincar\'e--type inequality, which is interesting in its own right, as it implies that $\sobo^{\A,p}(\ball)\simeq\Vsob^{\A,p}(\ball)$ for FDN operators (see Lemma~\ref{lem:sob_variants}).
+We present it below and mention that it is a generalization of the results in \cite[Sec.~1.1.11]{Mazya} and \cite[Sec.~3]{BDG}.
+We extend the notation presented in Theorem~\ref{thm:Ka} by $\pi_\Omega u:=\Pi \mathcal{P} u$, where $\Pi$ denotes the $\lebe^2$--orthogonal projection of $\R_d[x]^V$ onto $\ker\A$. \begin{proposition}[Poincar\'e--type inequality] Let $\A$ as in \eqref{eq:A} have FDN, $1\leq p\leq\infty$, $0\leq l<k$, and $\Omega\subset\R^n$ be a star--shaped domain with respect to a ball.
 Then there exists $c>0$ such that